cozy/cozy-guidelines/README.md

 ## Deploy

-Use `deploy` section of `travis.yml` instead of `after_success` along with checks on environment variables.
+Use the `deploy` section of `travis.yml` instead of `after_success` along with checks on environment variables.

-Travis has lot of documentation to deploy easily on npm, github pages ... you can find documentation [here](https://docs.travis-ci.com/user/deployment/).
+Travis has lots of documentation to easily deploy on npm, github pages, ... you can find documentation [here](https://docs.travis-ci.com/user/deployment/).

-If you want use a specific command use [script](https://docs.travis-ci.com/user/deployment/script/), but no environement variable with `after_success`.
+If you want use a specific command use [script](https://docs.travis-ci.com/user/deployment/script/), but avoid environement variable checks in `after_success`.

 ❌  Bad :